bipinkrish/Link-Bypasser-Bot/README.md

 ## Commands

 ```
-start - Welcome Message
+/start - Welcome Message
-help - List of All Supported Sites
+/help - List of All Supported Sites

 ```

 ---